 This means that you can start with the basic package then upgrade once your business’ requirements grow, helping you develop a relationship with the bank for years to come.

 Bank of America Business Advantage Fundamentals™ checking account offers many if not all of the essential features that a business might need when it comes to checking accounts.
 There is a maintenance fee of $16, but this can be avoided by meeting any of the following:

-- Make $250 worth of net new purchases on a business credit card or a business debit card.
+- Make at least $250 in new net qualified purchases on your Bank of America business debit card.

-- Keep a monthly balance of at least $15,000 across linked Bank of America accounts.
+- Keep a monthly combined balance of at least $5,000 on average across linked Bank of America accounts

 - Enroll yourself in the Preferred Rewards for Business Program (must qualify).